Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 ```
  FDISK
 ```
+<img src="images/MS-DOS:MS-DOS_4.01_FDISK.png" width="640" height="400" alt="MS-DOS 4.01 FDISK"><br>

 Now select option 1 to create a DOS partition

-<img src="images/MS-DOS:MS-DOS_4.01_FDISK.png" width="640" height="400" alt="MS-DOS 4.01 FDISK"><br>
+<img src="images/MS-DOS:MS-DOS_4.01_FDISK2.png" width="640" height="400" alt="MS-DOS 4.01 FDISK"><br>

 Followed by option 1 to create a Primary DOS Partition

-<img src="images/MS-DOS:MS-DOS_4.01_FDISK2.png" width="640" height="400" alt="MS-DOS 4.01 FDISK"><br>
+<img src="images/MS-DOS:MS-DOS_4.01_FDISK3.png" width="640" height="400" alt="MS-DOS 4.01 FDISK"><br>

 Confirm you want to use the maximum available size

-<img src="images/MS-DOS:MS-DOS_4.01_FDISK3.png" width="640" height="400" alt="MS-DOS 4.01 FDISK"><br>
+<img src="images/MS-DOS:MS-DOS_4.01_FDISK4.png" width="640" height="400" alt="MS-DOS 4.01 FDISK"><br>

 And finally press any key to restart, to go back to the DOSBox-Z ``Z:\>`` prompt.

-<img src="images/MS-DOS:MS-DOS_4.01_FDISK4.png" width="640" height="400" alt="MS-DOS 4.01 FDISK"><br>

 At this point your image file is partitioned, but still needs to be formatted and made bootable.
 We first need to execute the exact same ``IMGMOUNT`` and ``BOOT`` commands from before.

 ```
-IMGMOUNT C hdd.img -fs none
+IMGMOUNT 2 hdd.img -fs none
 BOOT SETUP.IMG
 ```
 You can now FORMAT the C: drive with the /S switch to transfer the system files.